arknfel/battleship/README.md

     And the response json at $.result is equal to "SINK" # dev/lib/site-packages/behave_restful/lang/_then_steps.py:23 Assertion Failed: Expected <WATER> to be equal to <SINK>, but was not.
 ```
-- I am getting the correct result after 3 different shots hit the ship, `'WATER'`, however the test seem to expect the result to be `'SINK'`.
+- In e2e multiple tests, I got the correct result for each of the 3 different shots that hit the ship, `'WATER'`, however the test seem to expect the result to be `'SINK'`.
 Please review this feature-test.

 <br>
 <hr>